Loading

 • You can bring your team to your workspace and manage work projects, too.
 Leave comments and mention people on each page or building block, turn pages into wikis, and use the database features to keep track of tasks and subtasks, setting up Gantt or Kanban views to move work forward.

 • And you can tap into a variety of extras, ranging from configurable buttons to automate tasks to accessing page analytics and history.
-You can even leverage the power of generative AI on your docs using Notion AI.
+You can even leverage the power of generative AI on your docs using Notion AI and ask questions to your workspace with Notion Q&A.

 With so much on offer—coupled with a generous freemium model—it's no wonder Notion feels like the ultimate all-in-one workspace experience.
 But this experience isn't without its hiccups.
 The platform has been widely criticized for performance issues, lack of end-to-end encryption or offline mode, a clunky mobile experience, and the way some searching features have a temperament of their own.